Geometrization conjecture: History

 The Fields Medal was awarded to Thurston in 1982 partially for his proof of the geometrization conjecture for Haken manifolds.

 In 1982, Richard S. Hamilton showed that given a closed 3-manifold with a metric of positive Ricci curvature, the Ricci flow would collapse the manifold to a point in finite time, which proves the geometrization conjecture for this case as the metric becomes "almost round" just before the collapse.
 He later developed a program to prove the geometrization conjecture by Ricci flow with surgery.
 The idea is that the Ricci flow will in general produce singularities, but one may be able to continue the Ricci flow past the singularity by using surgery to change the topology of the manifold.
 Roughly speaking, the Ricci flow contracts positive curvature regions and expands negative curvature regions, so it should kill off the pieces of the manifold with the "positive curvature" geometries S3 and S2 × R, while what is left at large times should have a thick–thin decomposition into a "thick" piece with hyperbolic geometry and a "thin" graph manifold.

 In 2003, Grigori Perelman announced a proof of the geometrization conjecture by showing that the Ricci flow can indeed be continued past the singularities, and has the behavior described above.

 One component of Perelman's proof was a novel collapsing theorem in Riemannian geometry.
 Perelman did not release any details on the proof of this result (Theorem 7.4 in the preprint 'Ricci flow with surgery on three-manifolds').
 Beginning with Shioya and Yamaguchi, there are now several different proofs of Perelman's collapsing theorem, or variants thereof.
 Shioya and Yamaguchi's formulation was used in the first fully detailed formulations of Perelman's work.

-A second route to the last part of Perelman's proof of geometrization is the method of Bessières et al., which uses Thurston's hyperbolization theorem for Haken manifolds and Gromov's norm for 3-manifolds.
+A second route to the last part of Perelman's proof of geometrization is the method of Laurent Bessières and co-authors, which uses Thurston's hyperbolization theorem for Haken manifolds and Gromov's norm for 3-manifolds.
 A book by the same authors with complete details of their version of the proof has been published by the European Mathematical Society.

+Higher dimensions

+In four dimensions, only a rather restricted class of closed 4-manifolds admit a geometric decomposition.
+However, lists of maximal model geometries can still be given.